idonahue/hugo-ianthedesigner/README.md

 ## Running the local developing

-### Running Hugo
+### 1. Running Hugo
 To run locally, go to the Hugo root directory.
-Run command `hugo server` which will output some files and give you a port to view the develpment.
+Run command `hugo server` which will output some files and give you a port to view the development.
 When a change is made, Hugo will automatically rebuild and update the browser.

 Local port: `http://localhost:1313/`

-### Running SASS watch and compile
+### 2. Running SASS watch and compile
 To compile the SASS files, you will need to go to the theme SCSS file:
 ```cd themes/ianthedesigner-hugo/assets/css/scss```